Sue: Bob Baker. Why do I know that name?

 Sue: K9 is going to save the day!
 Aww, bless him.

 Tryst tries to explain his reasons for smuggling the drugs, but the Doctor won’t even look at him.

 The episode concludes with the Doctor and Romana preparing to return the CET’s specimens to their home planets, where they’ll probably become extinct, just as nature intended.

 Me: Yeah, just dump the walking bags of coke back on Eden for the next explorer to stumble across.
 I’m sure it’ll be fine.

 Sue: Ooh, is there a sequel?
 Good.

-Sue: I really enjoyed that.
+Sue: I enjoyed that.
 The premise was great and it kept me guessing.
 There were some nice twists and turns in that one.
-The monsters were a bit rubbish, but they weren’t really monsters, not really, and the direction wasn’t great either, but if you take it for what it was, it did the job.
+The monsters were a bit rubbish, but they weren’t really monsters, and the direction wasn’t great either, but if you take it for what it was, it did the job.
 Bob should continue to work on his own.